mila-iqia/milabench/benchmarks/pytorch-lightning/README.md

 # PyTorch-Lightning Benchmarks

 This folder contains a customizable PyTorch-Lightning benchmark.
-This benchmarks comes with two configurations:
+The two default configurations are:
 - data-parallel: Training in a data-parallel fashion by using the "dp" strategy of PyTorch-Lightning;
 - model-parallel: Fully-sharded Model-Parallel training using the "fsdp" strategy and fairscale.